 The Sabbath is a reminder that one day this current cursed world will be no more, and we will return to paradise with God.
 Revelation 14:13 says that we will rest from our labors.

-“They did not obey nor incline their ear, but made their neck stiff, that they might not hear nor receive instruction.”
-Jeremiah 17:23
+Jeremiah 17:23: “But they did not obey nor incline their ear, but made their neck stiff, that they might not hear nor receive instruction.”

 In Proverbs 29:1, God says, “He, that being often reproved hardens his neck, shall suddenly be destroyed, and that without remedy.”

-“And it shall be, if you heed Me carefully, says the Lord, to bring no burden through the gates of this city on the Sabbath day, but hallow the Sabbath day, to do no work in it, then shall enter the gates of this city kings and princes sitting on the throne of David, riding in chariots and on horses, they and their princes, accompanied by the men of Judah and the inhabitants of Jerusalem; and this city shall remain forever.”
-Jeremiah 17:24-25
+Jeremiah 17:24-25: “And it shall be, if you heed Me carefully, says the Lord, to bring no burden through the gates of this city on the Sabbath day, but hallow the Sabbath day, to do no work in it, then shall enter the gates of this city kings and princes sitting on the throne of David, riding in chariots and on horses, they and their princes, accompanied by the men of Judah and the inhabitants of Jerusalem.
+And this city shall remain forever.”

 God promised that they would enjoy international trade deals and royal visitations.
 Jerusalem would last forever.
 People from the countryside would enjoy abundant crops and bring their offerings and their praises to God into the city.
 The “carrying of no burdens” refers to not bringing merchandise into the city for selling on the Sabbath Day.

-The Lord wants Christians to gather for fellowship.
-Christians gathering for fellowship in God’s Word and for prayer is mentioned throughout the Book of Acts.
+The Lord wants Christians to gather for fellowship in God’s Word, prayer and worship.
 In Hebrews 10:24-25, the Lord said, “Let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.”

 Hebrews 13:5 says, “Through Him then let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that acknowledge His Name.”
 The Lord considers praise and professions of faith in His Name as pleasing offerings unto Him.

-“But if you will not heed Me to hallow the Sabbath day, such as not carrying a burden when entering the gates of Jerusalem on the Sabbath day, then I will kindle a fire in its gates, and it shall devour the palaces of Jerusalem, and it shall not be quenched.”
-Jeremiah 17:27
+Jeremiah 17:27: “If you will not heed Me to hallow the Sabbath day, such as not carrying a burden when entering the gates of Jerusalem on the Sabbath day, then I will kindle a fire in its gates, and it shall devour the palaces of Jerusalem, and it shall not be quenched.”

 Genesis 2:2 says, “On the seventh day God ended His work which He had done, and He rested on the seventh day from all His work which He had done.”
 God set the example for us.
 We honor Him when we follow His example.